 Visitors can take a walk on the paved streets, take a look to the tiny chapels, or just relax on the beach – enjoy the great atmospheres of Karpathos!
 Arkasa don’t have a long promenade at the beach or picturesque port, but the traditional houses of the center are well maintaned and have nice look.

 One of the most important sights in Arkasa is a Byzantine temple, Church of Agia Sophia, dated from the 5th century.
 Agia Sophia (Εκκλησία Αγία Σοφία in Greek) has well preserved mosaic floor, showing the fine art of the predecessors.
-The other important historical sight is located on the Paleokastro hill (Παλαιόκαστρο), where the ruins of ancient Arkesia are located.
+This tiny church is directly at the feet of Paleokastro hill (Παλαιόκαστρο), where the ruins of ancient Arkesia are lying on the barren heights.

 What you should know about Arkasa beach